How can I obtain a library card?

 We have a career center at the library, with books to help you with your resume and cover letters.
 We also have an online career center with links to job opportunities and tests to help you improve your skills.
-Tutor.com also offers resume and job search resources.
+Tutor.com and LearningExpressLibrary also offer resume and job search resources.

 I want to research my family history.
 Do you have any resources which can help me?

 We are very pleased to offer Ancestry.com Library Edition for use in the Library.
 Ancestry.com has billions of records including passenger lists, military records, census data and much more to research your family history.
+We also have HeritageQuest, which can be accessed from your home, with millions of additional records.
 Please come in and use this fascinating and worthwhile resource to learn more about your heritage.